Rachel Homan: Scotties repeat champions and world silver medallists (2013–14)

-Homan's 2014 Scotties win earned her team a berth at the 2014 Ford World Women's Curling Championship in Saint John, New Brunswick.
+Homan's 2014 Scotties win earned her team a berth at the 2014 World Women's Curling Championship in Saint John, New Brunswick.
 The team had a better event than the previous year, as they only lost one round robin game to finish first place heading into the playoffs.
 The team defeated Switzerland's Binia Feltscher in the 1 vs. 2 page playoff game, but lost in a rematch in the final.
 Homan and her Canadian team thus settled for a silver medal.

 The Homan rink ended the season with a loss in the final of the 2014 Players' Championship against the Olympic gold medallist Jennifer Jones.
 The match marked the last game on the team for second Alison Kreviazuk, as she moved to Sweden to be with her boyfriend Fredrik Lindberg, who played for Niklas Edin.
 Kreviazuk, who had played for Homan since they were bantam-aged, was replaced by Joanne Courtney from Edmonton.

 Joanne Courtney joins the team (2014–2017)

+2014–15

 The Homan rink found less success in the 2014–15 curling season after adding new second Joanne Courtney to the team.
 The team did not win any Slam events, losing in the finals of the 2014 Curlers Corner Autumn Gold Curling Classic (against Jennifer Jones) and the 2014 Canadian Open of Curling (against Eve Muirhead).
 The team also lost in the final of the 2014 Canada Cup of Curling against Val Sweeting.
 As defending champions, the team represented Team Canada at the 2015 Scotties Tournament of Hearts.
 The team finished the round robin in 4th place with a 7–4 record.
 In the playoffs, they lost to Saskatchewan's Stefanie Lawton in the 3 vs. 4 game, but rebounded in the bronze medal game in a re-match against the Lawton rink, beating them 7–5.
 That season, the team won one World Curling Tour event, the Pomeroy Inn & Suites Prairie Showdown held in March.
 The team also won the inaugural 2015 Pinty's All-Star Curling Skins Game, earning them $52,000.